 We should not forget that MRI-scale superconducting magnets have also had a big impact on condensed-matter physics and materials science.
-Most universities and industrial laboratories have at least one "physical properties measurement system" that can make a variety of transport, magnetic, optical and microscopy measurements from room temperature to $1.2\,\mathrm{K}$ (and below) in fields of up to $16\,\mathrm{T}$ .
+Most universities and industrial laboratories have at least one "physical properties measurement system" that can make a variety of transport, magnetic, optical and microscopy measurements from room temperature to $1.2\,\text{K}$ (and below) in fields of up to 16 T.

-Take a picture A magnetic-resonance-imaging scanner uses small superconducting magnet coils to produce detailed images of any part of the body.
+Take a picture An MRI scanner uses small superconducting magnet coils to produce detailed images of any part of the body.